nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 * You must add in your (main user's) contact before you can use the application.
 If you try to enter a command before adding in your contact, WhenFree will remind you to key in your contact first.
 You can add as many contacts as you want thereafter.
-> :information_source: `<Contact Name>`  should be a single word containing only alpha characters.
+* `<Contact Name>`  should be a single word containing only alpha characters.
 It should not contain any whitespaces. <br>
 > :information_source: Detailed instructions to obtain the NUSMODS links to the NUSMODS timetable can be found in the [FAQ](#4-faq) section.

 Format: